What we know is a drop, what we don’t know is an ocean.Isaac Newton

 Unknown unknowns are the information we don’t even know exists.
 It’s the knowledge that lurks deep in unexplored territory.
 We may speculate about its existence, but we have no way of finding it — yet.
 Initially, we may have thought BJJ was a mere game of rolling and grappling on the floor using nothing but brute force.
 We had no idea of the strategy, skill and training that goes into mastering the discipline.

 Black Swans are extreme examples of such unknown unknowns.
 These are very rare events initially deemed impossible or never even considered.
 When a true Black Swan occurs, the consequences are usually severe in that they change the world as we know it.
-9/11 or the 2008 financial crisis are typical examples.
+9/11 and the 2008 financial crisis are typical examples.
 Once Black Swans turn into known knowns, people tend to develop severe cases of hindsight bias.
 Because what’s often left is a sudden realisation of how long the path to knowing what we’re doing is.
 Looking back, it was pretty obvious that BJJ is far from being a simple sport.

 By its very definition, we cannot know the unknowable.
 What we can do, though, is make their discovery more likely by diligently navigating the previous quadrants of knowledge so as to turn previously unknown unknowns into known unknowns before they impact us.
 There’s wisdom in being aware of those potential unknown unknowns, which brings the Mind Collection Model full circle.